Deaths of Deane Fuller-Sandys and Leah Stephens: Inconsistencies in witness statements

-During the investigation, Tania Wilson, a former female friend of Maney's made eight different statements to the police, without mentioning the alleged conversation in which Maney asked Stone to kill Fuller-Sandys.
-However, at court she testified that Gail Maney organised the hit and also stated she witnessed his murder.
+During the investigation, Tania Wilson, a former friend of Maney, made eight different statements to the police, without mentioning the alleged conversation in which Maney asked Stone to kill Fuller-Sandys.
+However, at court she testified that Gail Maney organised the hit and also stated she witnessed Fuller-Sandys' murder.
 But in 2005, she retracted her evidence saying the police pressured her.
 One of Maney's lawyers, Jack Oliver-Hood pointed out at least nine instances where police informed a so-called witness that it was Fuller-Sandys who had been murdered, before the individual ever mentioned his name.

 During the investigation, the two men who were granted immunity despite their proclaimed participation in Leah Stephens' murder gave police three different accounts of where the alleged murder took place: a car park in Queen Street, Buchanan Street in the suburb of Kingsland, and finally Maney's home in Larnoch Road.

 Counsel Annabel Maxwell Scott said the police had ignored the usual rules of evidence: they included unrecorded statements; they failed to disclose key documents; they took multiple statements from people over a period of many hours; and then shared their statements.
 She said: "What's occurred is a labyrinth of lies" and "These accounts are fantastical and make no sense, are tainted, are unreliable, inconsistent, and lack any sort of sensible analysis."